 Some of the food we eat is cheaper because the government gives subsidies to industries to keep prices down.

-There are programs to help feed the hungry, to help families in need, and to offset the cost of healthcare for those who can’t afford it.
+There are programs to help feed the hungry, assist families in need, and offset the cost of healthcare for those who can’t afford it.

 However, even with all of those programs and departments, America: